Newborn Session Frequently Asked Questions

 What should I wear?

 I tell parents to wear something they feel comfortable in, something that makes them feel good and is a bit fancier than their everyday clothes.
 I prefer when families are dressed in similar shades, all in light colours such as cream, or all in dark colours such as black.
+The room is hot so I also suggest that you bring something comfortable you can wear after your photos such as a tank top and leggings.

 Do I need to bring clothes for my newborn?